INTODUCTION TO THE STUDY AREA

 CHAPTER - 5

-5.1 HOUSES ACCORDING TO AGE
+HOUSING CONDITION < > 5.1 HOUSES ACCORDING TO AGE

+Age of the house reflects when was a settlement established.
+It was found out that the different houses were constructed because of various reasons.
+Although the old settlements of Hussaini village is eroded by Shimshal flood in early 1960s, but some houses are still there, an age of more than three hundred years old.
 The recent houses constructed in the past 10 years includes 25 % of the total houses, showing the trend of new buildings it means there is high trend of new buildings.
 The second important category are of those houses, whose ages are above 50 years and above, those constitute 22 % of the total houses, it means there are oldest buildings mostly people live here by birth.

 There are 25 % of the total houses, these houses were built of following reasons due to:

-families have broken into small units, who keeping in view their desire for separate living, have launched new houses.
+One of the reason to be the family extension also because of the higher families have broken into small units, who keeping in view their desire for separate living, have launched new houses.

-of money has encouraged a desire in many of them to built houses with considerable modern amenities.
+The income of different families has augmented in the recent years.
+The flow of money has encouraged a desire in many of them to built houses with considerable modern amenities.

-Many older houses were demolished and the present ones have been raised on
+Many older houses were demolished and the present ones have been raised on Their foundation, this reflecting a trend to live in better houses.

 5.2 STRUCTURE OF HOUSES/HOUSING PATTERN ACCORDING TO BUILDING MATERIAL